SpeccyX 3.5" - ZX Spectrum Next Handheld

 The New Screen

-The main difference from the original SpeccyX is the switch from a 5" HDMI widescreen 800x480 LCD to a smaller 3.5", 4:3 ratio screen capable of 800x600.
-The 5" screen of the original worked great when running at 60hz, however at 50hz the image was a little blurred due to the scaling of the image by the LCD driver.
-This 3.5" screen however, due to the higher vertical resolution, looks much better in 50hz.
+The main difference from the original SpeccyX is the switch from a 5" HDMI widescreen 800x480 LCD to a smaller 3.5" 4:3 ratio screen capable of 800x600.
+The 5" screen of the original worked great when running at 60 Hz; however, at 50 Hz, the image was a little blurred due to the scaling of the image by the LCD driver.
+This 3.5" screen, however, due to the higher vertical resolution, looks much better at 50 Hz.

 The 3.5